dugooder/a-job/README.md

 ```bat
 npm install
 ```
 4. To build the application.
+The build must be run from the Visual Studio Command Prompt (2015 Community version was used).
 ```bat
 gulp build
 ```